The suit of cups is one of the minor arcana suits, and it belongs to the element of water.

 Memories of the past and incidents that affect the present and future are shown when this card appears.

-It also indicates unexpected blessings.
-In reverse, the card may mean the past memories still have a good or bad influence over you.
+In reverse, the card may mean the memories still have a good or bad influence over you.

 Seven of Cups

-When the seven of cups card appears in your reading, it indicates abundance and opportunities.
+When the Seven of Cups card appears in your reading, it indicates abundance and opportunities.

 Eight of Cups

-This is time to accept that most relationships have run their course, and it’s time to move on.
+It is time to accept that most relationships have run their course, and it’s time to move on.

 It often indicates disappointment and someone who’s wandering and seeking something.